 Career Litigation Highlights**:

-- Victory in protecting Comanche Nation’s constitution - Michael and his team obtained the successful dismissal of legal actions against Comanche Nation officials by dissolving temporary injunctions and achieving dismissal of contempt of court motions brought by former officials removed from office pursuant to the constitution (June 2012).
+- Victory in protecting Comanche Nation’s constitution - Mike and his team obtained the successful dismissal of legal actions against Comanche Nation officials by dissolving temporary injunctions and achieving dismissal of contempt of court motions brought by former officials removed from office pursuant to the constitution (June 2012).
 He helped restore normal government operations, social service programs and millions of dollars in funding for those services.
 In re: Recognition of Comanche Nation Business Committee, Tribal Administrator, Comanche Nation, CIV-12-054 (CIO Comanche)

 - Gaming finance dispute victory - He won a $2 million judgment for breach of contract and fraud for the Eastern Shawnee Tribe of Oklahoma against a financial services company and its principals involving casino financing (May 2012).
 Eastern Shawnee Tribe of Oklahoma v.
 William Morris Financial Services, LLC, CJ-12-50 (Ottawa Co., OK—Judge Haney)

-- Victory in protecting tribe’s sovereignty and attack on contract - Michael and Crowe & Dunlevy attorneys successfully defended the tribal sovereignty of one tribe, and enjoined another tribal court’s efforts to violate the first tribe's limited conferral of jurisdiction.
+- Victory in protecting tribe’s sovereignty and attack on contract - Mike and Crowe & Dunlevy attorneys successfully defended the tribal sovereignty of one tribe, and enjoined another tribal court’s efforts to violate the first tribe's limited conferral of jurisdiction.
 They also defeated the tribal court’s attempted collateral attack on the contract between the first tribe and its lawyers.
 Crowe v.
 Stidham, 640 F.3d 1140 (10th Cir.
 2011); affirming 609 F.Supp.2d 1211 (N.D.
 Okla.
 2009--Judge Kern)

-- Gaming compact/jurisdiction victories - Michael obtained a gaming compact arbitration award for Eastern Shawnee Tribe of Oklahoma against the State of Oklahoma regarding the lack of state court jurisdiction over tribal casino tort and prize claims.
+- Gaming compact/jurisdiction victories - Mike obtained a gaming compact arbitration award for Eastern Shawnee Tribe of Oklahoma against the State of Oklahoma regarding the lack of state court jurisdiction over tribal casino tort and prize claims.
 Enforcement of that award in United States District Court against Oklahoma, its Governor and all its courts including a then-pending tort claim case in Ottawa County, Oklahoma state court that refused to recognize the tribe’s immunity and the lack of state court jurisdiction.
 Eastern Shawnee Tribe of Oklahoma v.
 State of Oklahoma, et. al., CIV-10-459-W (W.D.
 Okla.—Sr. Judge West)